Spine Race Winter Kit List

 Please consider the items below, especially in poor weather conditions.

-As you progress in the race and become tired or during colder weather you will find it harder to keep warm, especially as you slow.
+Additional warm clothing: As you progress in the race and become tired or during colder weather you will find it harder to keep warm, especially as you slow.

 Think about extra layers above the minimum list.

-You need to have spares of medications and foot care and anything you need for minor injuries yourself, if you are at a CP location and you don’t have spare tape, needles or foot care items you can’t rely on the medical team always having enough to treat you.
+Spare First Aid Kit Items in your drop bag: You need to have spares of medications, foot care items and anything you need for minor injuries to take care of yourself.
+If you are at a CP location and you don’t have spare tape, needles or foot care items you can’t rely on the medical team always having enough to treat you.
+Bring more than you think you will need.

-They are there for emergencies, non minor injuries and support, you should be able to manage minor cuts and scrapes and foot care yourself.
+The Medical Team are there for emergencies, non minor injuries and support, you should be able to manage minor cuts and scrapes and foot care yourself.

 KIT CHECKS (SECTION 2)

-You will have your kit checked as the first part of the registration process; the kit checker will check a random set of items from a written list.
-Some racers will receive full kit checks and some will receive checks on a selection of items.
+You will have your kit checked as the first part of the registration process; the kit checker will check a random set of items from a list.
+Some racers will receive full kit checks and some will receive partial checks on a selection of items.

-Who gets what checked will be purely random based on what is on the check sheet for your race number.
+Who gets what checked will be purely random based on what is on the check list for your race number.
 If you forget any items or any items are not suitable then you may be required to have a full kit check to ensure nothing else is missing.
 Once all your items are checked satisfactorily you will be allowed to register for the race.

 If you fail kit check you will be asked to return ASAP with the correct items and you will be unable to register until you have passed, you cannot collect a number without us confirming you have passed on all items.
 It is your responsibility to ensure you arrive at Kit Check with all the correct kit ready.
 If you have any doubt about kit being suitable either bring alternatives or check those items you intend to bring with lindley@thespinerace.com before attending the event.
 We cannot be held responsible for misunderstandings over kit standards.
 If you are in any way not sure then email, you will get a quick definitive answer.